 Like other succulents, calico hearts succulent will require some specific needs in order to grow well indoors.

-First, growers will need to obtain calico hearts plant.
+First, growers will need to obtain a calico hearts plant.
 Since the plant is very delicate, it is best that it is purchased locally, rather than online.
 During online shipping, Adromischus calico hearts succulents have the tendency to become damaged.

 To plant, select a pot relative to the plant’s size.
 Fill the pot with a well-draining medium or that which has been specifically formulated for use with succulent plants.
 Gently place the succulent plant into the pot and backfill around the rootball with soil.